-Evolution of Feather Molt Strategies
+Evolution and Ecology of Feather Molt in Birds

 Feathers are a key innovation for birds because they provide many different functions for birds.
 Feather replacement strategies must balance the immediate needs for feathers with loss of function during molt.
 Birds show a diversity of molt strategies, but the evolution and mechanisms for this diversity have not been investigated.
 My research focuses largely on the evolutionary patterns and exogenous drivers of the diversity of molt strategies in birds.

-Natural History of Tropical Birds
+Distributions and Natural History of Tropical Birds

 I am broadly interested in the distributions, life history, and natural history of birds, with a focus on the New World Tropics.
 My research in this topic focuses on field, ecological, and genomic work to understand the spatial and temporal distributions of birds and their annual cycle events; with a particular focus on poorly-studied regions, and anthropogenic influence on changes in space and time use.

 Current project website: The Mexican Bird Resurvey Project

 Ryan S. Terrill, Christine A. Dean, John Garrett, Daniel J. Maxwell, Lauren Hill, Andrew Farnsworth, Adriaan Dokter, and Morgan W. Tingley.
 2021.
 A novel locality for the observation of thousands of passerine birds during spring migration in Los Angeles Co., CA. Western Birds 52:322:229 [pdf]